Real-time · Local-first · Zero-config

 Statusline Utility

 The statusline/ directory contains a standalone CLI statusline for Claude Code — completely independent of the web dashboard.
-It renders a color-coded bar at the bottom of the Claude Code terminal showing context window usage, token counts, and git branch.
+It renders a color-coded bar at the bottom of the Claude Code terminal showing context window usage, per-direction token counts, session cost in USD, and git branch.

 terminal output